blendle/object-cache/README.md

 #### core extension

-Finally, if you want, you can extend `Object` with a `cache` method, for convenient access to the cache object:
+Finally, if you want, you can use the `cache` method, for convenient access to the cache object:

 ```ruby
 require 'object/cache/core_extension'